adklu/ArpConnector/README.md

 # ArpConnector

-ArpConnector turns a mini computer like raspberry pi into a live performance alsa-qmidiarp box, which requires no screen (tested with raspberry pi 3 and Ubuntu Mate).

 - performance without a screen, only midi keyboard  (midi controller to access the advanced midi learn features of qmidiarp required)

-- screen only for first time setup (connection between Keyboard, external midi clock, qmidiarp) and advanced configuration required (change of devices)
+- screen required for first time setup (connection between Keyboard, external midi clock, qmidiarp) and advanced configuration required (change of devices)

 - autoconnect features: Add ArpConnector to the autostart programs (e.g. from usr/local/bin), ArpConnector starts qmidiarp ready to play in alsa mode (qmidiarp -a) and connects all required alsa midi connections (Keyboard, midi clock, qmidiarp)

-- please set the clock of qmidiarp to midi input to start and stop qmidiarp via midi controller
+- please set the clock of qmidiarp to 'midi input' to start and stop qmidiarp via midi controller

 - please restart ArpConnector after saving changes (e.g. changing the path of the qmidiarp file).

-- required: libasound2-dev, (gnome-terminal
+- required: libasound2-dev, (gnome-terminal)

 ArpConnector: Copyright (c) 2016 A. Klumpp